mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/19/day-181/">July 19, 2017</a></small></div>
 <p><strong>Trump is threatening to gut the Obamacare markets</strong>, repeatedly telling aides and advisers that he wants to end the subsidy payments.
-The deadline for sending out the monthly Affordable Care Act subsidies to health plans is Thursday.
+The deadline for sending out the monthly <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> subsidies to health plans is Thursday.
 Trump has the discretion to decide unilaterally whether the payments continue while a lawsuit House Republicans won in 2014 is being appealed. (<a href="http://www.politico.com/story/2017/07/18/trump-obamacare-markets-subsidies-cut-240684">Politico</a>)</p>